GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation: Introduction

-In this paper, we propose GNC-Pose, a fully learning-free pipeline for monocular 6D object pose estimation for textured objects that integrates rendering-based initialization, feature matching, geometry-aware weighting, robust GNC optimization, and temporal refinement into a unified framework.
-Based on coarse correspondences obtained via sparse feature matching and rendering-based alignment, we introduce a geometry-aware cluster weighting module that analyzes the 3D distribution of model points through voxelized clustering.
-This module assigns robust per-point confidence scores based on structural consistency, effectively highlighting informative regions and suppressing ambiguous or symmetric surfaces.
-These geometry-driven confidences guide a GNC-based PnP optimizer, in which the non-convexity parameter is gradually annealed to reject outliers and stabilize convergence.
-A final LM refinement further polishes the estimate.
+In this paper, we propose GNC-Pose, a monocular 6D object pose estimation pipeline for textured objects without the need for a GPU.
+After getting coarse correspondences from sparse feature matching between real RGB image and rendering-based synthetic image, we introduce a geometry aware weighting module that analyzes the 3D distribution of model points through voxelized clustering.
+This module assigns confidence scores to each point based on structural consistency, which effectively highlighting informative regions and suppressing ambiguous or symmetric surfaces.
+These confidence score guide a GNC-based PnP optimizer, in which the non-convexity parameter is gradually annealed to reject outliers and stabilize convergence.
+A final LM refinement further polishes the estimation.

-Based on our experiments, we demonstrate that GNC-Pose achieves competitive accuracy among both learning-based and learning-free methods while the pipeline requires no learned features, no training data, and no category-specific priors, making it deployable on any unseen textured object, as long as its CAD model is available.
+To demostrate our method, we conduct comprehensive experiments on The YCB Object and Model Set \cite{calli2015ycb}.
+Based on the results, we demonstrate that GNC-Pose achieves competitive accuracy among both learning-based and learning-free methods while the pipeline requires no learned features, no training data, and no category-specific priors, making it deployable on any unseen textured object, as long as its CAD model is available.
+Extensive ablation studies demonstrate the effectiveness of each module.

 Our contributions are summarized as follows: